djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 Permissions can be a little confusing because of all the folders involved in backing up the files.
 The easiest way to get things up and running is to install the utility using the Local System account.
-All folders and files you will be accessing include Local System permissions by default, but since, in the unlikely event you get hacked, I don't want to be responsible for it, so I'm adding this warning.
-You may want to change the permissions to Local Service or Network Service, which has lighter permissions assigned, but enough to enable the service to do its work.
+All folders and files you will be accessing include Local System permissions by default, but since in the unlikely event you get hacked, I don't want to be responsible for it, so I'm adding this warning.
+You may want to change the permissions to Local Service or Network Service, which can have lighter permissions assigned, but enough to enable the service to do its work.
 To do this you must add the Local Service or Network Service accounts to the Backup Scheduler service and to any folders and files the service touches, or you will get access errors.

 You can install the Backup Scheduler service using the Local Service or Network Service accounts by adding the following text to the
 UtilityInstall batch file.
-Do not include a password.
-Leave the password empty.
+Leave the password field empty.

-Current Text: \
-SC create BackupScheduler binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto > install.log
+Local System: SC create BackupScheduler \
+binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto > install.log

-Change To: \
-SC create BackupScheduler binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\LOCAL SERVICE" password= "" > install.log
+Local Service: SC create BackupScheduler \
+binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\LOCAL SERVICE" password= "" > install.log

-SC create BackupScheduler binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\NETWORK SERVICE" password= "" > install.log
+Network Service: SC create BackupScheduler \
+binPath= "%SYSTEMDRIVE%\BackupUtility\ServerBackupUtility.exe" start= auto obj= "NT AUTHORITY\NETWORK SERVICE" password= "" > install.log

 If you have trouble installing the utility or getting it to work as a Local or Network Service, write me and I'll walk you through it.